burlster1980/arupcodev060/content/getting-started/adding-links.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h2>3.
 Adding links via forms</h2>
-			<p>Adding links to 'form' fields is slight different to adding them directly to rich text content.</p>
+			<p>Adding links to 'form' fields is slightly different to adding them directly to rich text content.</p>
 			<p>What do we mean by form fields?
 In essence a form field is where you see a dedicated field (on either a page type i.e. Perspective or a module) which is used for adding links.
 The process is very similar, but requires a key additional step.</p>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/links/form-link.jpg"></div>
 			<div class="halfbleed__detail">